Who Bludgeoned Bea In Belfast?

 - Belturbet and Cavan Town in County Cavan.

-- In County Derry are trails at Derry and in the former market town of Moneymore.
+- In County Derry are trails at Derry and former market town Moneymore.

 - In County Down you’re spoilt for choice!
-There are walking Whodunits in Banbridge, Castlewellan, Dromore, Moira, Newcastle, Newry as well as nearby Derrymore Estate, Rathfriland and Saintfield.
-Also in North Down are trails at Bangor and Holywood.
+There are walking Whodunits in Banbridge, Castlewellan, Dromore, Moira, Newcastle, Newry as well as nearby Derrymore Estate, Rathfriland and Saintfield … and if you’re short on time try our new Newry Taster Trail!
+And we’ve just launched a walking Whodunit hunt at Royal Hillsborough.

-- Ardee, Drogheda, Dromiskin and Dundalk in County Louth.
+- Ardee, Drogheda, Dromiskin and Dundalk trails available in County Louth.

 - Kells, Navan and Trim in County Meath.

-- Castleblaney, Clones, Glaslough and Monaghan in County Monaghan.
+- Castleblaney, Clones, Glaslough and Monaghan trails in County Monaghan.

 - In County Sligo is our new Sligo Town walking trail.